JsBergbau/MiTemperature2/README.md

 ## Callback to Home-Assistant MQTT integration
+Before using this callback script, please check if it is possible to do the same with integrated MQTT support.

 etpedro https://github.com/etpedro has added a sendToMQTT_HA callback script that sends the data to an MQTT server and leverages Home-Assistant MQTT Autodiscovery creating a device for each sensor under MQTT integration.
 Each device has 4 entities: temperature, humidity, battery percentage and battery voltage.

 Replace each variable according to your environment: